 - Forearm/Elbow pain from a combination of the 3 lifts

 Injury Management for Powerlifting

 Seeing a Physiotherapist for manual therapy, dry needling, stretching and mobilization work will help decrease muscular tension and lengthen soft tissues that have tightened due to training.
 This will assist with circulation and lead to faster recovery time and decrease your chances of injury.
 One of the main obstacles you will face as an athlete is injury.
 So why do so many people wait for an injury to happen and then take action?
 Why wouldn’t you focus and train just as hard towards injury prevention so you can perform at your optimal week in week out?
 Powerlifting is a physically demanding sport that requires time and dedication.

-Throughout the year we treat numerous powerlifters from Perth’s Strongest Gym – The Muscle Pit.
-With a focus on maintenance manual therapy, joint mobilization, stretching and dry needling.
+Throughout the year we treat numerous powerlifters, with a focus on maintenance manual therapy, joint mobilization, stretching and dry needling.
 This will increase during comp season.

 Trained Physio Can Help

 Are you a powerlifter/weightlifter who trains numerous times per week?
 Do you feel you have limited range of movement in your shoulder, back & hips?
 Our East Perth Trained Physio’s can provide a thorough assessment of your current and previous training, taking into account all lifestyle factors that may be adding to your injury or pain state.
 A full body assessment will identify any weakness, imbalances or loading issues which may be impacting your training.